Webhook indexing integration enables your git servers to work behind a firewall while still sending git data to Jira Cloud.

 -

-Gerrit webhook indexing integration SUPPORTED
+| Gerrit webhook indexing | Supported |

 Frequently Asked Questions

-What git servers does the Webhook Indexing feature support?
+What git servers does webhook indexing support?

 What data does a webhook send?

-- Repository name
+- Repository URL and name

-- Commit message
+- Commit URL, SHA, author, and message

 - Files changed